 If you have an existing savings account, that’s a great start – but make sure that it’s earning a top yield.
 Otherwise your money isn’t working its hardest for you.

 Most consumers need the extra savings

-According to a recent Bankrate survey, only 40 percent of Americans would cover an unexpected $1,000 expense with their savings.
+According to a recent Bankrate survey, nearly 40 percent of Americans would need to borrow money to cover a $1,000 emergency.

 But the savings problem may be even worse.
 The Federal Reserve also released a study in May 2018 that found 40 percent of people can’t afford a $400 emergency.
 Larimer says a $20 split deposit each paycheck can make a big difference.
 If people are paid twice a month, $480 would accumulate in a year – not including interest.
 That amount would put you on the right side of the Federal Reserve study.